A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

 \subsection{Time Complexity of Algorithms}

-In this section, we analyze the time complexity of Algorithms~\ref{alg:relaxed separable DD} and \ref{alg:relaxed nonseparable DD}, incorporating the merging policies outlined in Section~\ref{sub:merging} and lower bound calculation rules discussed in Section~\ref{sub:lower bound}.
-Specifically, for all these algorithms, we assume that the lower bounds on the functions, whether separable or non-separable, are calculated using the monotone property and the re-indexing technique described in Section~\ref{sub:lower bound}.
-Proposition~\ref{prop:complexity relaxed separable} presents the time complexity results for the algorithm that constructs a DD corresponding to constraints with separable functions, as developed in Section~\ref{sub:separable}.
+In this section, we analyze the time complexity of Algorithm~\ref{alg:relaxed nonseparable DD}, incorporating the merging policies outlined in Section~\ref{sub:merging} and lower bound calculation rules discussed in Section~\ref{sub:lower bound}.
+Specifically, we assume that the lower bounds on the functions are calculated using the monotone property and the re-indexing technique described in Section~\ref{sub:lower bound}.
+Proposition~\ref{prop:complexity relaxed nonseparable} provides the time complexity results for Algorithm~\ref{alg:relaxed nonseparable DD} that builds a DD corresponding to constraints with non-separable functions, as developed in Section~\ref{sub:nonseparable}.